appdev-projects/ruby-project-our-own-classes-1/README.md

 # Ruby Practice

-This project is associated with the ["our own classes" chapter](https://firstdraft.github.io/appdev-textbook/our-own-classes.html).
-The steps to open and run a GitPod project can be found [here](https://firstdraft.github.io/appdev-textbook/string.html#start-gitpod-project).
+This project is associated with the ["our own classes" lesson](https://learn.firstdraft.com/lessons/19).
+The steps to open and run a Gitpod project can be found [here](https://learn.firstdraft.com/lessons/29).